Picovoice/porcupine/tools/optimizer/README.md

  If you are working on a non-commercial application you can regenerate the file when it expires and keep using it.

  Custom keyword files for other platforms are only provided with purchase of the commercial license.
-In order to purchase a commercial license [contact us](https://picovoice.ai/company/#contact-us).
+In order to purchase a commercial license send an email to hello@picovoice.ai.

 A keyword file for **Vancouver** targeted for a Mac machine can be created using